 The magistrate designated to audit the Company is invited to attend all of the meetings of the Board of Directors and the Board of Statutory Auditors.

-In the financial year, the function of magistrate delegated by the Court of Auditors was performed by Tammaro Maiello.
+In the financial year, the function of Magistrate of the Court of Auditors was performed by Chair Tammaro Maiello.